spacemeshos/testnet-guide/devnet.md

 ---

-Q: I've setup smeshing via smrepl, and later, I had to restart the node and now it is not smeshing.
+Q: I've setup smeshing via smrepl and I later restarted the node and now it is not smeshing.
 How can I keep smeshing after a node restart?

 A: After setting post in smrepl, you need to modify your node's config file with the smeshing parameters so your node can continue smeshing using these parameters after you restart it.